IAmAPersson/HSharp/README.md

 ##Source code

 SOURCE.cs is the full source code for H#.
 You may edit and distribute the code according to the terms of the LICENSE.
 If you ever need to fix a bug, add on to H#, or just want to take a peek, SOURCE.cs is always there.
-It is the only file, so no need to worry about complex recompilation of edited code.
+All of the source code is contained inside that one file.
+You can recompile into a single .exe file, or you can break it up into different files as shown by the comments I put in there.

 ##Tutorial

 HSharp Tutorial.txt is a work-in-progress full tutorial for H#.
-While it is not 100% complete, it covers most of the major ability.
+While it is not 100% complete, it covers most of what you'll need to get started.
 Later on, I'll reformat it and upload it to the website at http://iamapersson.github.io/hsharp/